diepala/cantor/README.md

 Download the gerber file from realeses, and submit it to your favorite PCB manufacturer.
 The keyboard designs have been tested with JLCPCB.

+Note: if you don't want a random tracking number to be printed in the PCB, make sure to select the option 'Remove Order Number' in JLCPCB.

 ### How to Build

 To build the keyboard, you'll also need a soldering iron and some tin.
 Follow the [build guide](doc/build_guide.md).